-- 2. Do one of the following: - From the top menu, select Animation > Cell > Set Exposure to > Set Exposure to 1, 2, 3, or Set Exposure. - In the Timeline toolbar, click one of the Set Exposure of the Set - In the Xsheet view, right-click and select Exposure > Set Exposure to > Set Exposure to 1, 2, or 3, or Set Exposure. - 3.
+- 2. Do one of the following: - From the top menu, select Animation > Cell > Set Exposure to > Set Exposure to 1, 2, 3, or Set Exposure. - ► In the Timeline toolbar, click one of the Set Exposure x x buttons (you may have to customize the toolbar to display them). - In the Xsheet view, right-click and select Exposure > Set Exposure to > Set Exposure to 1, 2, or 3, or Set Exposure. - 3.
 If you chose the Set Exposure option, the Set Exposure dialog box opens.
 Enter the number of frames you want the drawings to display and click OK.